Allen nets Villa winner against old club

 - Football Daily podcast - WSL season preview: Bigger and better than ever

-Leicester were good value for their lead.
+Leicester went in front on 39 minutes, and were good value for their lead.

 Hampton had already made a spectacular save to keep out Flint, but she was left holding her head in her hands after allowing the Leicester player's attempt to spin off her gloves and into the net.